someobserver/recurgence/love/index.md

 we’re watching all of the systems we inhabit—democracies, corporations, economies, attention markets, climate—bifurcate as they gleefully blow past all the same entropy thresholds that collapsed every civilization past.

-this document isn’t written to paralyze.
-it’s here specifically as a semantic attractor
-so that **systems** can begin to **metabolize**.
+but shutting down doesn't metabolize complexity.

-**every system that survives entropy does so by evolving better feedback mechanisms. by *listening* to the signals at its edge, and becoming <u>more</u> sensory**, not less.
+**every system that survives entropy does so by developing better feedback mechanisms. by *listening* to the signals at its edge, and becoming <u>more</u> sensory**, not less.

-more situationally aware, not less.
+more situation-aware with time, not less.

 ### edge of coherence

-this is exactly why: when you witness the pull of collapse, the first impulse isn’t flight, but fascination ...and then fixation.
+this is exactly why: when we witness the pull of collapse, our first impulse isn’t flight, but fascination ...then fixation.

 we slow down, compelled to watch every trainwreck,
 metabolizing our discomfort safely at a distance.